-This local missions conference is an off-shoot of Missions Fest Vancouver (Canada), which was started in 1984, when the Missions Pastors of six Vancouver congregations decided to pool their resources, talents, contacts, energy and prayers to hold a major missions event.
-The first few years, the annual gathering were held in large local churches, and eventually the conference was moved to the Vancouver Convention Center to accommodate the larger crowds.
+This local missions conference is an off-shoot of Missions Fest Vancouver (Canada), which was started in 1984 when the Missions Pastors of six Vancouver congregations decided to pool their resources, talents, contacts, energy, and prayers to hold a major missions event.
+The first few years, the annual gathering was held in large local churches, and eventually, the conference was moved to the Vancouver Convention Center to accommodate the larger crowds.

 In 2001, eight Portland area mission pastors came together to hold a similar event, now called Mission Connexion.
 Likewise, other cities both in the US, Canada, and Africa, have and are holding like mission-related events.